 Zamindars' failure to organize collectively was not, however, the only factor that allowed the land reforms some success.
-The Martial Law administration did, for a time, wield real power, and the programme benefited from a determined administrative effort.
-105 The administration's many concessions to big landlords also meant that the latter were more willing to accept the reforms, especially as the programme's implementation was lenient.
+The Martial Law administration did, for a time, wield real power, and the programme benefited from a determined administrative effort.105 The administration's many concessions to big landlords also meant that the latter were more willing to accept the reforms, especially as the programme's implementation was lenient.
 In Hyderabad District, by mid-1960 only 60% of land marked for resumption and re-allocation had actually been resumed; the remainder consisted mostly of waste land.
 The Deputy Commissioner of Nawabshah District reported that the clause allowing zamindars to choose which lands should be resumed had resulted in the resumption of small, scattered patches throughout their holdings, rather than of large contiguous blocks that could form an 'economic holding'.
 In Sukkur District, moreover, the land of only 11 zamindars had actually been resumed, amounting to 23,031 acres; a further 190,331 acres of jagir land had been resumed.
-While officials in Sukkur itself were convinced that zamindars were finished as political powers in the area, lower-ranking officials outside the city disagreed sharply, arguing that in most cases zamindars had been ul Hayat Institute
+While officials in Sukkur itself were convinced that zamindars were finished as political powers in the area, lower-ranking officials outside the city disagreed sharply, arguing that in most cases zamindars had been

 104 The Sindhi separatist leader G.M.
 Syed founded the Jiye Sind movement in 1967, which brought together a broad spectrum of organisation including the Sind Students' Cultural Organization and the Sind Hari Party; however, Sindhi ethno-politics remained moderate and constitutionally-oriented during this period.
-Suranjan Das, Kashmir and Sindh: Nation-building, ethnicity and regional politics in South Asia (London, Anthem Press: 2001), pp.119- able to retain control over much of their lands, especially by transferring them to family members.
-106
+Suranjan Das, Kashmir and Sindh: Nation-building, ethnicity and regional politics in South Asia (London, Anthem Press: 2001), pp.119-120.

-$^{^{105}}$ Karachi despatch 266, 22.09.1959, 890D.16/9-2259, Central Decimal Files, 1955-1959, R.G.
+105 Karachi despatch 266, 22.09.1959, 890D.16/9-2259, Central Decimal Files, 1955-1959, R.G.
 59, U.S.N.A.